RomuloTrindadeC/RomuloTrindadeC/README.md

 - Seeking for knowledge
 - 👀 I’m interested in Programming
 - 🌱 I’m currently studying Computing science.
 - 📫 How to reach me: www.linkedin.com/in/rômulo-trindade-cancado
+-   Discord: Rômulo Trindade Cançado"#6097